About Germantown Mennonite Church

-Raised on the plains of central Kansas, John Bergen is a third-generation Mennonite pastor, but don’t hold it against him.
-He has found God’s spirit in monasteries, street protests, organizing meetings, neighborhood gardens, singing circles, silly youth group activities, and in worship on Sunday mornings.
+Raised on the plains of central Kansas, Jay is a third-generation Mennonite pastor who finds God in monasteries, street protests, organizing meetings, neighborhood gardens, singing circles, silly youth group activities, and in worship on Sunday mornings.

-John graduated from Oberlin College in May 2014 and is pursuing an MDiv at Drew University.
-He enjoys playing music with friends, reading nerdy books, and organizing to end the violence of the carceral system with the Coalition to Abolish Death By Incarceration.
+Jay holds an MDiv from Drew Theological School.
+They enjoy playing music with friends, reading nerdy books, and organizing to end the violence of the carceral system with the Coalition to Abolish Death By Incarceration.
 They live in West Philly, and are available for pastoral care Tuesday-Saturday.

 As a “priesthood of all believers” we seek a leaderful community.